 Increasing protein intake will, therefore, help people maintain more muscle mass, which in turn means their metabolism will remain slightly higher over the long-term.
 This is something I value highly since I believe it is one of the useful steps that can be taken to help reduce the risk of yo-yo dieting.

 It’s possible to reach the required amount of protein through a plant-based diet, for sure.
-But my particular experience working with people one on one has indicated to me that there are plenty of people resistant to that idea and a lot of people find it easier to do through animal sources.
+But there are plenty of people who find that difficult.
+A lot of people find it easier to do through animal sources.

 To explain why it is difficult to overeat lean meat I will use a case study of somebody who is overweight and is looking to consume ~1650 calories per day to achieve weight loss at the rate they want.